Index Card Investing

-The index card you see above came from a University of Chicago professor who was being interviewed on how the financial industry tries to overly complicate investing.
+The idea behind index card investing came from University of Chicago professor Harold Pollack who was being interviewed on how the financial industry tries to overly complicate investing.
 The index card was his brilliant response.

 Accept any employer matching contributions to your RRSP